Trans Military Members Can Stay In The Service For Now

-On Wednesday 26th July, Donald Trump announced a ban on transgender people in the military.
+On Wednesday, July 26, Donald Trump announced a ban on transgender people in the military.
 This means that new openly transgender military members won't be able to begin enlisting, as was previously planned.
-But 15,500 trans people serve in the military already, making the US Defense Department the country's biggest employer of trans people.
+But 15,500 trans people serve in the military already, making the Defense Department the country's biggest employer of trans people.

 Trump's announcement left it unclear what would happen to them.
-When White House Spokeswoman Sarah Huckabee Sanders was asked about them at a press briefing, she said the Defense Department was still figuring it out.
+When Sarah Huckabee Sanders was asked about them at a press briefing, she said the Defense Department was still figuring it out.

 Now, it appears that the department has arrived at a decision.
 Marine General Joseph Dunford, chairman of the military's Joint Chiefs of Staff, clarified the policy for current transgender military members on Thursday in a letter addressed to military service chiefs and other leaders, Reuters reports.